 For some materials or models, a brim might not be enough to prevent warping.
 In these instances, using a raft is advisable.
 A raft adds a thick grid between the model and the build plate, ensuring that the heat is distributed equally.
 It is particularly useful when the bottom of a model is not completely flat, or when printing with industrial materials.
-For more information about raft settings refer to the Cura manual.
+For more information about raft settings refer to the build plate adhesion page.

 Adjust the initial layer settings